dd9jn/rfc4880bis/crypto-refresh.md

 However, legacy OpenPGP data may have been created before these mechanisms were available.
 Because OpenPGP implementations deal with historic stored data, they may encounter malleable ciphertexts.

 When an OpenPGP implementation discovers that it is decrypting data that appears to be malleable, it MUST indicate a clear error message that the integrity of the message is suspect, SHOULD NOT attempt to parse nor release decrypted data to the user, and SHOULD halt with an error.
-Parsing or releasing decrypted data before having confirmed its integrity can leak the decrypted data {{EFAIL, MRLG15}}.
+Parsing or releasing decrypted data before having confirmed its integrity can leak the decrypted data {{EFAIL}}, {{MRLG15}}.

 An implementation that encounters malleable ciphertext MAY choose to release cleartext to the user if it is known to be dealing with historic archived legacy data, and the user is aware of the risks.